Introduction to Endurance

 Offers of help!!!!!

-- Send your entry early to avoid disappointment and include an A4 sized SAE with correct postage (pre-gummed envelopes will earn you Brownie points!!)
+- Send your entry early to avoid disappointment Many social rides have the facility to enter on-line and pay via PayPal or cheque.
+Paper entry is still available but remember to include an A5 sized SAE with correct postage (pre-gummed envelopes will earn you Brownie points!!)

 - When you think you have checked everything – go back and check again.
 You will be surprised at how many times you find something you have missed.